 Right: A glacier drying up and turning into small streams and freshwater lakes in the Dry Valleys, Antarctica

 With all this snow and ice, you'd expect that some of it would melt and form rivers and lakes.
 Well, some does, but not as you'd expect.
 The main reason is that it's just too cold.
 Even in summer on the warmest places of Antarctica, only minutes amount of ice manages to melt.
 One of the few places where this melting occurs is in the Dry Valleys where small streams manage to form some strange lakes such as lake Vanda, a hypersaline lake with a perpetual frozen surface.
 This high salinity, ten times that of sea water, ensures that the lake never freezes completely even in winter as the salt lowers the freezing temperature of water.
 It's probably the saltiest lake on Earth.
 The bottom of the lake is actually a balmy 23°C. Life in the lake is limited to bacteria and tiny algaes.

 There are actually a few short rivers in Antarctica, the longest being the Onyx River which flows down one of those Dry Valleys and feed lake Vanda during the summer months.
-It is only about 30km long and does not reaches the Ross Sea but goes under the Wright glacier which blocks the bottom of the valley.
+It is only about 30km long and does not reach the Ross Sea but goes under the Wright glacier which blocks the bottom of the valley.